playsms/playsms/documents/development/WEBSERVICES.md

 last           | last SMS log ID (this number not included on result) c              | number of delivery status that will be retrieved kwd            | keyword

+Please note that all values should be URL encoded.

 ## Return Codes